LCOGT/lcogtsnpipe/manual.md

     lscloop.py -n NAME -e TEMPDATE --filetype 4 -s cosmic
     ```

+### PAN-STARRS (PS1) References

+1. Choose a set of science images that includes one image with each camera--filter combination used.
+Then run the following command once for each of those images, using the ID numbers to choose individual frames.
+This will take a while.
+    ```
+    lscloop.py -n NAME -e TARGDATE -d ID -s ingestsloan
+    ````

+    Make a note of the TEMPDATE for each PS1 frame you download.

+2. Generate PSFs for the PS1 images.
+    ```
+    ds9 &\
+    ```
+    ```
+    lscloop.py -n NAME -e TEMPDATE --filetype 4 -s psf --show --fwhm 5 --use-sextractor
+    ```

+3. Copy the variance images to the right place for use as cosmic ray masks.
+    ```
+    lscloop.py -n NAME -e TEMPDATE --filetype 4 -s cosmic
+    ```

 ## Do the Image Subtraction

 1. Run cosmic ray rejection on all the science images.
 This will take a while.